noisefloordev/mosaix/readme.md

 A cylinder can be used to mask which part of the object you want to mosaic.
 For example, this can be used to mosaic only a game character's eyes.

-On the left, only the handle of the teapot is mosaiced.
-On the right, the mask cylinder is visible for editing.
+The left side shows the mask cylinder.
+The right shows the result: just the handle of the teapot is blurred.
 The cylinder can be scaled to fit the desired shape, and parented to the object or a character's skeleton so it follows the object.

 ![](Images/mask.png)